ome/devspace/README.md

 Devspace should be already started at https://your_host:8443.
-Access is password protected.

 ## ADVANCE: Multiply containers